-Many readers of NancyOnNorwalk will recall that last year we contemplated killing our comments section as the tone and tenor of reader comments and interactions had taken a nosedive.
+Many readers of NancyOnNorwalk will recall that in 2019 we contemplated killing our comments section as the tone and tenor of reader comments and interactions had taken a nosedive.

 It’s happening again, in full force and with the kind of vitriol and disrespect that, sadly, have become pervasive in public discourse.